TathyaNyaya and FactLegalLlama: Advancing Factual Judgment Prediction and Explanation in the Indian Legal Context: Results and Analysis

 \section{Results and Analysis}

 In this section, we present and interpret the performance of our models across various datasets and experimental settings.
-We focus first on raw judgment prediction results using \texttt{NyayaFacts} and \texttt{NyayaScrape} data, then on the performance improvements or trade-offs observed in the \texttt{NyayaFilter} and \texttt{NyayaSimplify} settings.
-Finally, we analyze the explanation quality generated by \texttt{FactLegalLlama} using both lexical and semantic metrics.
+We focus first on raw judgment prediction results using {NyayaFacts} and {NyayaScrape} data, then on the performance improvements or trade-offs observed in the {NyayaFilter} and {NyayaSimplify} settings.
+Finally, we analyze the explanation quality generated by using lexical, semantic, and expert evaluation metrics.